-With your teacher's help, you will learn to reorganize your use (your management of the whole pyscho-physical system that is you) to function optimally.
+With your teacher's help, you will learn to reorganize your use (your management of the whole pyscho-physical system that is your self) to function optimally.

 With Alexander Technique, time and practice will help you integrate improved use into your daily life, for greater ease in all you do.